jen20/busboy/README.md

 Description
 ===========

+__Note: This is a forked version of BusBoy with breaking changes.
+For the original library, and the versino published in npm, see https://github.com/mscdex/busboy__

 A node.js module for parsing incoming HTML form data.

 If you've found this module to be useful and wish to support it, you may do so by visiting this pledgie campaign: